dwsibley/movie-data/mddocs/assignment-status.md

 Copy of original assignment [here](original-assignment.md).

+UPDATE: Noticed that filtering seems to be having issues after last night's update (7/28).
+Looking into it.

 ### Summary

 I enjoyed this project and learned a good bit along the way.
 I got the chance to use some tech I haven't used much before.
 I constructed the app similarly to how I've worked on other applications in the past by first getting a "MVP" with core features and using key components.
 At this time I'd say the application is in that stage but needs more iterations for cleaning, reorganizing, productionizing deployments, etc.  And certainly the cloud components would be updated if something like this were to run at web scale.